YCChenVictor/blog-frontend/_posts/rails/Elementary/2021-03-03-Relation-in-Model.md

 For example, if we want to build an online store system.
 The relations:

 1.  one-to-one: every user can create one store
-2.  one-to-many: a store can sell many product
+2.  one-to-many: a store can sell many products
 3.  many-to-many: Each store can sell many products and each product can be sold in many stores

 ### one-to-one